threedworld-mit/tdw/Documentation/lessons/scene_setup_high_level/arrangements.md

 Arrangement data classes are similar to add-ons in that they accept parameters and generate commands, but they are meant to be used *within* an add-on in groups.
 In `ProcGenKitchen`, multiple kitchen counters, wall cabinets, etc. are placed alongside each other in the room.

+Arrangements are procedurally generated.
+The models used are randomly selected from pre-categorized lists.
+Object positions, rotations, etc. are also randomized within various constraints.

 ## `Arrangement` class hierarchy

 Arrangements are all data objects.
 Every type of arrangement is a subclass of [`Arrangement`](../../python/proc_gen/arrangements/arrangement.md).
 Some arrangement types may have intermediary abstract subclasses such as [`ArrangementWithRootObject`](../../python/proc_gen/arrangements/arrangement_with_root_object.md).